 Bluege came up with the Senators at the age of 21, and for many years was their third baseman.
 It was only in his mid-30's that he gradually began to play more at second, shortstop, or first base than at third.

-He played on the Washington Senators World Series winner in 1924, batting sixth in the order behind Sam Rice, Goose Goslin, and Joe Judge.
-He also played on the Senators teams in 1925 and 1933 which went to the Series.
+He played on the Washington Senators' World Series winner in 1924, batting sixth in the order behind Sam Rice, Goose Goslin, and Joe Judge.
+He also played on the Senators teams in 1925 and 1933 which also went to the Series, but lost.

 His hitting was modest; at a time when many people hit .300, Ossie never did.
 His highest batting average was .297 in 1928, when he also had his best slugging year with a percentage of .400.